austintgriffith/Pyth.io-Site/content/further/simplification.md

 ![austin.griffith](http://s3.amazonaws.com/rqcassets/austin.griffith.png)

-Please [contact me](/contact) me about anything; let's get a dialog about RequestCoin started!
+Please [contact me](/contact) me about anything; let's get a dialog about Pyth.io started!

 **ICO:** Let's wait until *we* get some traction and our working product is solid.
 In the long run it's probably not ever going to be something we try.